file-format/Products/content/en/spreadsheet/python/openpyxl/index.md

-<p>Openpyxl is an open source python API for reading & wirting Microsoft Excel 2010 (XLSX/XLSM/XLTX/XLTM) file formats.
+<p>Openpyxl is an open source python API for reading & writing Microsoft Excel 2010 (XLSX/XLSM/XLTX/XLTM) file formats.
 The API allows the Python developer to read existing Excel files, create a new workbook, use number formats, use formulas, merger & un-merge cells, insert images and fold columns.
 Furthermore, the API allows you to manipulate your workbook in memory and there in no need to create a file on the file system.</p>
-<p>The API is rich with features for manipulating Microsoft Excel fileformat programatically.
+<p>The API is rich with features for manipulating Microsoft Excel file format programmatically.
 You can add charts, add/load & save comments, work with styles, table and more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}